Research & Evaluation

 Creating and implementing projects that meet client needs with rigor and intention

-Our team is experienced in designing and managing research and evaluation projects, ranging from nation-wide multi-side studies to small non-profit program evaluations.
+Our team is experienced in designing and managing research and evaluation projects, ranging from nation-wide multi-sector studies to small non-profit program evaluations.
 We build our passions and values for social justice, equity, and prevention into our work to help you create long-standing solutions.

 Our Research and Evaluation Services